TheIronYard--Orlando/2015--SUMMER--ROR/Assignments/01--Love-Your-Grammar.md

   * [_Carol Dweck, Growth Mindsets and Motivation_ on TED-ed](http://ed.ted.com/on/UA77FlTc)
 * [Ruby documentation](http://ruby-doc.org/core-2.2.2/)
 * [Ruby Monk - Ruby Primer](https://rubymonk.com/learning/books/1-ruby-primer)
+* [A minimal HTML5 document](http://www.sitepoint.com/a-minimal-html-document-html5-edition/) [note: yours can be even more minimal than that - no javascript or css]
 * [Documentation for the `hub` command](http://hub.github.com)